Uraninite: Overview

-Uraninite used to be known as pitchblende (from pitch, because of its black color, and blende, from blenden meaning "to deceive", a term used by German miners to denote minerals whose density suggested metal content, but whose exploitation, at the time they were named, was either unknown or not economically feasible).
+Uraninite used to be known as pitchblende (from pitch, because of its black color, and blende, from blenden meaning "to blind" as deceit, a term used by German miners to denote minerals whose density suggested metal content, but whose exploitation, at the time they were named, was either unknown or not economically feasible).
 The mineral has been known since at least the 15th century, from silver mines in the Ore Mountains, on the German/Czech border.
 The type locality is the historic mining and spa town known as Joachimsthal, the modern-day Jáchymov, on the Czech side of the mountains, where F. E. Brückmann described the mineral in 1772.
 Pitchblende from the Johanngeorgenstadt deposit in Germany was used by M. Klaproth in 1789 to discover the element uranium.

 All uraninite minerals contain a small amount of radium as a radioactive decay product of uranium.
-Marie Curie used pitchblende, processing tons of it herself, as the source material for her isolation of pure metallic radium in 1910.
+Marie Skłodowska-Curie used pitchblende, processing tons of it herself, as the source material for her isolation of pure metallic radium in 1910.

 Uraninite also always contains small amounts of the lead isotopes ^{206}Pb and ^{207}Pb, the end products of the decay series of the uranium isotopes ^{238}U and ^{235}U respectively.
 Small amounts of helium are also present in uraninite as a result of alpha decay.
 Helium was first found on Earth in cleveite, an impure radioactive variety of uraninite, after having been discovered spectroscopically in the Sun's atmosphere.
 The extremely rare elements technetium and promethium can be found in uraninite in very small quantities (about 200 pg/kg and 4 fg/kg respectively), produced by the spontaneous fission of uranium-238.
 Francium can also be found in uraninite at 1 francium atom for every 1 × 10^{18} uranium atoms in the ore as a result from the decay of actinium.